PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSV/EggCombined.md

 3. Nickname: Off
 4. Auto-save: Off

+### Party Setup

+1. If you have a cloned rider, place it in your 2nd party slot.

+### Box Setup

+1. Place a Flame Body (or similar ability) Pokemon on the first slot in the box to the left of the initial egg collection box and leave the left two columns empty.
+Parents will be deposited in this box after fetching eggs at picnic.
+2. Current and consecutive boxes to the right have sufficient spaces to deposit eggs.

 ### Picnic Setup

 1. Have sufficient Ham and Butter to make the sandwiches (Sweet Herba Mystica as well if selected).
 2. If using Sweet Herba Mystica, have Recipe #3 unlocked (given by NPC in most sandwich shops).
 3. Having completed the Picnic/Sandwich tutorial.

-### Box Setup

-1. Place a Flame Body (or similar ability) Pokemon on the first slot in the box to the left of the initial egg collection box and leave the left two columns empty.
-Parents will be deposited in this box after fetching eggs at picnic.
-2. Current and consecutive boxes to the right have sufficient spaces to deposit eggs.
+4. (Optional) Consider bringing smaller Pokemon if the program keeps interacting with Pokemon instead of the basket.

 ### Instructions

 1. Cursor must be on Picnic when opening the menu.

    <img src="images/EggFetcher2.png">

 2. Fly to Zero Gate.
 3. Start the program in the Change Grip menu.

 ## Options

+If [**Tolerate System Update Menu (fast)**](/Wiki/Programs/NintendoSwitch/FrameworkSettings.md#tolerate-system-update-menu-fast) is selected, this program will try to bypass the system update window on game entry.

 **Use Sweet Herba Mystica:**
 - Yes: Egg Power 2 (1 Ham + 1 Butter + 1 Sweet Herba Mystica)